vespa-engine/documentation/en/tutorials/text-search.md

   vespaengine/vespa
 </pre>
 </div>
+Notice that we publish two ports (:8080) is the data-plane port where we write and query documents, and 19071 is the control-plane where we can deploy the application.

-Configure the Vespa CLI to use the local Docker container:
+Configure the Vespa CLI to use the local container:
 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>
 <pre data-test="exec">